alickbass/CodableFirebase/README.md

 ## Overview

-This library helps you to use your custom type that conform to `Codable` protocol with Firebase.
-Here's an example of model:
+This library helps you to use your custom types that conform to `Codable` protocol with Firebase.
+Here's an example of a custom model:

 ```swift
 struct Model: Codable {